Why Did Theodore Roosevelt Win The 1906 Nobel Peace Prize

 5. Be Patient, Persistent, and Flexible

 Conflict resolution is often a long and difficult process.
-Be patient and persistent in your efforts.
+Now, remember that progress is often incremental and that setbacks are inevitable.
 Don't give up easily.
+Be flexible in your thinking and open to new ideas.
 Be willing to adapt your approach as needed.
-Be flexible in your thinking and open to new ideas.
-Remember that progress is often incremental and that setbacks are inevitable.
+Be patient and persistent in your efforts.
 Stay focused on your ultimate goal of finding a peaceful and mutually acceptable solution.

 Example: Negotiators working to resolve a long-standing international conflict face numerous obstacles and setbacks.
-However, they remain committed to the process and continue to work towards a peaceful resolution, adapting their strategies as needed and remaining open to new ideas.
+Even so, they remain committed to the process and continue to work towards a peaceful resolution, adapting their strategies as needed and remaining open to new ideas.

 FAQ